nmshd/documentation/_docs_integrate/10-connector-installation.md

 4. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
 5. execute `docker-compose up -d` in the shell

+# Validate the connector installation

+You can validate the connector installation by checking it's health route.
+Simply access `<connector-baseurl>/health` in your browser or using curl.

+If the swagger documentation is enabled you can also access it under `<connector-baseurl>/docs`

 # Log file mounting

 1. Uncomment the volume mapping in the created `docker-compose.yml` file